USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

 ## Install the CMAQ input reference/benchmark data

-Download the CMAQ two day reference data from the [CMAS Center Data Warehouse SE532BENCH](https://drive.google.com/drive/folders/10wFNch1MkI49ZjD2XD6wK2xzDWOav2zY) Google Drive folder and copy to `$CMAQ_DATA`.
+Download the CMAQ two day reference data from the [CMAS Center Data Warehouse SE532BENCH](https://drive.google.com/drive/folders/1jAKw1EeEzxLSsmalMplNwYtUv08pwUYk?usp=sharing) Google Drive folder and copy to `$CMAQ_DATA`.
 Navigate to the `$CMAQ_DATA` directory, unzip and untar the two day benchmark input and output files:

 ```
 cd $CMAQ_DATA
 tar xvzf CMAQv5.3.2_Benchmark_2Day_Input.tar.gz
-tar xvzf CMAQv5.3.2_Benchmark_2Day_Output.tar.gz
+tar xvzf CMAQv5.3.2_Benchmark_2Day_Output_Optimized.tar.gz
+tar xzvf CMAQv5.3.2_Benchmark_2Day_Output_Debug.tar.gz
 ```

-The CMAQ benchmark test case is a two day simulation for July 1-2 2016 on a 100 column x 80 row x 35 layer 12-km resolution domain over the southeast U.S.  Input and output files for a two week case covering July 1-14, 2016 are also available within the same Google Drive folder.
+The CMAQ benchmark test case is a two day simulation for July 1-2 2016 on a 100 column x 80 row x 35 layer 12-km resolution domain over the southeast U.S.
 Metadata for the CMAQ benchmark test case is posted on the CMAS Center Dataverse site: https://doi.org/10.15139/S3/IQVABD

 These input and output benchmark files have also been posted on the US EPA annoymous ftp server.
 The benchmark data posted on the ftp server has been split into several .tar.gz files to allow for faster download times.
 * [ftp://newftp.epa.gov/exposure/CMAQ/V5_3_2/Benchmark](ftp://newftp.epa.gov/exposure/CMAQ/V5_3_2/Benchmark)

 #### A note about differences in the v5.3+ and v5.3 benchmark data
+Starting with CMAQv5.3.2, the benchmark data contains a grid mask file for the United States  GRIDMASK_STATES_12SE1.nc, and new input tar file, but the only difference for the input tar file is the gridmask file.
+The CMAQv5.3.2 output tar files are provided for the CMAQ-ISAM Benmark case, which includes the standard CMAQv5.3.2 output in addition to the new _SA_ output files.
-Starting with CMAQv5.3.1, the benchmark data for the July 2016 test case over th Southeast US now comes with new input and output files.
+For CMAQv5.3.1, the benchmark data for the July 2016 test case over the Southeast US provided both input and output files.
-The input datasets are identical to those released wtih v5.3 but additional files are now included in the .tar.gz files that will allow users to test the WRFv4.1.1-CMAQv5.3+ coupled model on the Southeast US benchmark domain.
+The CMAQv5.3.1 input datasets were identical to those released wtih v5.3 but additional files are now included in the .tar.gz files that will allow users to test the WRFv4.1.1-CMAQv5.3+ coupled model on the Southeast US benchmark domain.
 As a result, there is no need for users who have already downloaded the v5.3 Southeast benchmark input data to download the v5.3+ files unless they are planning to run the coupled model.
 The Southeast benchmark output data for v5.3.2 is slightly different from what was released with v5.3.1 and v5.3 as described in the [CMAQv5.3.2 Release Notes FAQ](../../Release_Notes/CMAQ_FAQ.md).

 ## Compiling CMAQ